Providence, Rhode Island: History

-In 1772 a group from Providence burned a British customs schooner south of Providence, in an event known as the Gaspee Affair.
+In 1772, a group from Providence burned a British customs schooner south of Providence in the event known as the Gaspee Affair.
+This was the first act of armed resistance to British rule in North America, predating the more famous Boston Tea Party by more than a year.
 Rhode Island was the first of the Thirteen Colonies to renounce its allegiance to the British Crown on May 4, 1776.
 It was also the last of the Thirteen States to ratify the United States Constitution on May 29, 1790, once assurances were made that a Bill of Rights would become part of the Constitution.

 Following the war, Providence was the nation's ninth-largest city with 7,614 people.
 The economy shifted from maritime endeavors to manufacturing, in particular machinery, tools, silverware, jewelry, and textiles.
 By the start of the 20th century, Providence hosted some of the largest manufacturing plants in the country, including Brown & Sharpe, Nicholson File, and Gorham Manufacturing Company.
 The city's industries attracted many immigrants from Ireland, Germany, Sweden, England, Italy, Portugal, Cape Verde, and French Canada.
 These economic and demographic shifts caused social strife.
-Hard Scrabble and Snow Town—two African American neighborhoods in the city—were the sites of race riots in 1824 and 1831.
+Hard Scrabble and Snow Town were the sites of race riots in 1824 and 1831.

 Providence residents ratified a city charter in 1831 as the population passed 17,000.
 The seat of city government was located in the Market House in Market Square from 1832 to 1878, which was the geographic and social center of the city.
 The city offices soon outgrew this building, and the City Council resolved to create a permanent municipal building in 1845.
 The city offices moved into Providence City Hall in 1878.

 Local politics split over slavery during the American Civil War, as many had ties to Southern cotton and the slave trade.
 Despite ambivalence concerning the war, the number of military volunteers routinely exceeded quota, and the city's manufacturing proved invaluable to the Union.
 Providence thrived after the war, and waves of immigrants brought the population from 54,595 in 1865 to 175,597 by 1900.